For Partner Schools

 School applications for the 2017-18 school year are now being accepted.

 This page outlines the application process to help you better understand the requirements of becoming a TEALS partner school.
+Specific deadline dates and instructions are below.
 We look forward to receiving your application!

 How Does It Work?